-49. A certain amount of risk is inevitable to achieve objectives, improve performance and take opportunities with measured risk-taking, hence the existence of this Policy and Strategy to help the organisation manage those risks and deliver high quality public services and better value for money.
+A certain amount of risk is inevitable to achieve objectives, improve performance and take opportunities, hence the existence of this Policy and Strategy to help the organisation manage those risks and deliver high quality public services and better value for money.
 The aim of risk management is to 'embrace risk' and acknowledge opportunities can arise from taking risks and not to miss those opportunities.